Modi calls for a 'new India' as country celebrates 70 years of independence

 "Together, we will make an India free of terrorism, communalism and casteism.
 Together we will make an India free of corruption and agreements based on nepotism.
 Together we will make an India that is clean, healthy and self-reliant," said Modi.

-Yet, distance remains between the dream and the reality.
+Yet distance remains between the dream and the reality.
 The Prime Minister started his speech by paying tribute to the more than 60 children who died this month while receiving care at a governmental medical college in India's biggest state.

 While the cause of death is under dispute, allegations of negligence and corruption surround the incident.

-Mob violence directed against India's religious minorities and lower castes have also forced Modi to speak out explicitly against sectarian divisions between Hindus and Muslims in recent months.
+Mob violence directed against India's religious minorities and lower castes have forced Modi to speak out explicitly against sectarian divisions between Hindus and Muslims in recent months.

-On Tuesday, he again reiterated previous calls to end partisan violence.
+On Tuesday, he reiterated previous calls to end partisan violence.
 "There can be no room for divisions.
 We have to move forwards together.
 Casteism and communalism will not help us."

 Crowds gathered

-The celebrations started early Tuesday morning with Modi's arrival at Red Fort where he was greeted by a contingent of military and police personnel, as well as 8,500 school children, who had been assembled in formation to spell out the word "Bharat" or "India" in Hindi.
+The celebrations started with Modi's arrival at Red Fort, where he was greeted by a contingent of military and police personnel, as well as 8,500 schoolchildren, who had been assembled in formation to spell out the word "Bharat" or "India" in Hindi.

-The Army members had been specially selected from a battalion force in Indian administered Kashmir.
-In the wake of Partition, India and Pakistan's bloody division, volunteers had come together to form this battalion known as the 8th Jammu & Kashmir Light Infantry.
+The army members had been specially selected from a battalion force in Indian-administered Kashmir.
+In the wake of partition, India and Pakistan's bloody division, volunteers had come together to form this battalion known as the 8th Jammu & Kashmir Light Infantry.

-After Modi descended from the podium he was overwhelmed by school children, eager to say hello and to get their photo taken.
+After Modi descended from the podium he was overwhelmed by schoolchildren eager to say hello and to get their photo taken.

 Outside, thousands of people braved the heat, hoping to get a photo.
 As the speech ended, orange, white and green balloons were released into the sky.